MicrosoftDocs/microsoft-365-docs/microsoft-365/security/intelligence/submission-guide.md

 ### Submit a file or file hash

+Use the unified submissions feature in Microsoft Defender for Endpoint to submit files and file hashes to Microsoft for review.
 For more information, see [Submit files in Microsoft Defender for Endpoint](../defender-endpoint/admin-submissions-mde.md).

 ## Can I send a sample by email?